white-wizard-2/trinetr/README.md

 - **Generate Tab**: Create images from text prompts with adjustable parameters
 - **Process Tab**: View step-by-step denoising with intermediate images and latent statistics
 - **Architecture Tab**: Explore U-Net, VAE, and text encoder components

+### State Space Mode
+- **How It Works Tab**: Detailed explanation of state space models, equations, and selective mechanisms
+- **Inference Tab**: Run text inference and see top predictions with probabilities
+- **Hidden States Tab**: Explore hidden states at each layer with statistics and sample values
+- **Architecture Tab**: View state space block structure and model components

 ## Requirements